Domingo Esteso

 Domingo Esteso (1882-1937) was a luthier who trained under Manuel Ramírez.
 His nephews, Faustino, Mariano and Julio Conde inherited his workshop and changed the name to Conde Hermanos.
-Nowadays, the family tradition established by Domingo Esteso is being continued at their workshops in central Madrid by Felipe Conde at 4 Arrieta St., Mariano Conde at 1 Amnistia St. next to Opera metro station and Julio Conde's sons and granddaughter at 53 Atocha St.
+Nowadays, the family tradition established by Domingo Esteso is being continued at their workshops in central Madrid by Felipe Conde at 4 Arrieta St., Mariano Conde at 1 Amnistia St. next to Ópera metro station and Julio Conde's sons and granddaughter at 53 Atocha St.

-Esteso concentrated almost exclusively on building flamenco-style guitars, and his instruments are world-renowned for their physical lightness, yet very strong volume and sound-projection.
-A crack-free and unmolested example can cost several tens of thousands, either Euros or $.
-Most remaining Estesos however have been somewhat, up to extensively, repaired; due to the age and fragility of the instruments and the firm, often percussive playing-style associated with flamenco.
+Esteso concentrated almost exclusively on building flamenco-style guitars, and his instruments are renowned for their physical lightness, yet very strong volume and sound-projection.
+A crack-free and undamaged example can cost several tens of thousands, either Euros or dollars.
+However, the majority of remaining Estesos have mostly been repaired.
+Due to the age and fragility of the instruments and the firm, often percussive playing-style associated with flamenco.